inastia/manager-site/README.md

 ## Description

-This is an intermediate coding challenge from Frontend Mentor (https://www.frontendmentor.io).
+This is an intermediate coding challenge via Frontend Mentor (https://www.frontendmentor.io).
 The challende is to build out this landing page and get it looking as close to the design as possible.

 ## Design